-- Supportive measures are non-disciplinary, non-punitive individualized services, offered as appropriate, and reasonably available, free of charge, and offered to a Complainant or Respondent before or after a formal complaint of Title IX Sexual Misconduct has been filed.
+- 1. Supportive measures are non-disciplinary, non-punitive individualized services, offered as appropriate, and reasonably available, free of charge, and offered to a Complainant or Respondent before or after a formal complaint of Title IX Sexual Misconduct has been filed.
 These supportive measures offered to a Complainant or Respondent will remain confidential to the extent that maintaining confidentiality would not impair the College's ability to provide these measures. - 2.
 Upon receipt of alleged Title IX Sexual Misconduct, the Title IX Coordinator, or designee, will review the information and determine what immediate supportive measures may be appropriate, based on the reported information. - 3.
 Supportive measures may include, and are not limited to: Interim Protective Measures as described in Procedures Section III.
 B. below, referrals to on-campus resources to the extent available, and/or off-campus confidential resources, academic or other modifications to allow a Complainant to continue with their educational or work experience while addressing the immediate effects of the reported alleged misconduct. - 4.
 Where the report of Title IX Sexual Misconduct poses a substantial and immediate threat of harm to the safety or well-being of an individual, members of the campus community, or the performance of normal College functions, the Title IX Coordinator (or designee) may place a student or a registered student organization on interim suspension or impose leave, or place an employee on administrative leave in accordance with College Policy 6Hx28: 3D-02 Leaves of Absence.
 Pending resolution of the report, the individual or organization may be denied access to campus, campus facilities, and/or all other College activities or privileges for which they might otherwise be eligible, as the College determines appropriate action.
 When interim suspension or leave is imposed, the College will make reasonable efforts to complete the investigation and resolution within an expedited time frame, in accordance with the timeframes established by the United States Department of Education regulations. - 5.
-In circumstances where the College issues an interim suspension to a student Respondent based on the alleged behavior, this interim suspension must occur after an individualized risk and safety analysis performed by the College which resulted in a determination of an actual or perceived immediate threat to the physical health or safety to a member or members of the College community. - a.
-The student Respondent will be notified of this action in writing and given an opportunity to immediately challenge the College's decision within five (5) College business days of notice of interim suspension.
-The interim suspension will remain in effect pending the challenge, which may be submitted in writing to the Vice President of Student Affairs.
-(Business day is defined as a day where the College is open for business.
-It shall exclude Saturdays, Sundays, College holidays, and other official College closures as applicable.)
+In circumstances where the College issues an interim suspension to a student Respondent based on the alleged behavior, this interim suspension must occur after an individualized risk and safety analysis performed by the College which resulted in a determination of an actual or perceived immediate threat to the physical health or safety to a member or members of the College community.

-b.
-Upon receipt of a written challenge of the interim suspension, the Vice President of Student Affairs (or designee) will review the individualized risk and safety analysis along with all other relevant information regarding the issuance of the interim suspension and will communicate their decision to the Respondent within five (5) College business days of receipt of the written challenge.
+- a.
+The student Respondent will be notified of this action in writing and given an opportunity to immediately challenge the College's decision within five (5) College Business Days of notice of interim suspension.
+The interim suspension will remain in effect pending the challenge, which may be submitted in writing to the Vice President of Student Affairs. - b.
+Upon receipt of a written challenge of the interim suspension, the Vice President of Student Affairs (or designee) will review the individualized risk and safety analysis along with all other relevant information regarding the issuance of the interim suspension and will communicate their decision to the Respondent within five (5) College Business Days of receipt of the written challenge.
 The decision of the Vice President of Student Affairs (or designee) is final.